tramanh06/tramanh06.github.io/_posts/2023-05-22-twitter-recsys.md

 ---

 Background: I was an MLE at Twitter from 2021-2023, working on tweet and account Candidate Generation for the Home Timeline, Email and Push Notification.
-Below is my short write-up of the Recommendation work inside Twitter.
+Below is my short write-up of the Recommendation work inside Twitter that I could remember.
 Most of the content and code are open-sourced.
-I organized them according to the components and services that I could remember during my time there.
+I organized them according to the components and services that I worked on during my time there.

 # 1. Overview